iPhone Text Effects: Tips and Tricks

 Verizon, the largest cell phone carrier in the country, wields a far-reaching 4G LTE network and a small but growing 5G network.
 Check out Verizon’s cell phone coverage map below:

 Of the three, T-Mobile includes the most perks with their plans—everything from free Netflix with Ads to in-flight WiFi.
 Verizon, on the other hand, has shifted its perks into its so-called myPlan, an a la carte menu of sorts that allows you to add them on for an extra $10-$15/month per perk.
-AT&T has done away with streaming extras completely, but does include large hotspot allotments and international data with some of its unlimited plans.
+AT&T has done away with video streaming extras completely, but does include large hotspot allotments and international data with some of its unlimited plans.

 The prepaid brands tend to offer comparatively fewer perks than major carriers (apart from hotspot data), savings which they are able to pass on to their customers.
 A few, however, like Metro by T-Mobile, do offer more perks than others.